Publishing a model creates a hosted tool item that can be run as a custom web tool.

 Output hosted data variables are automatically set as model parameters, whereas input data and value variables must be manually set as parameters.
 Output intermediate data variables cannot be set as model parameters.

-Complete the following steps to set input data and value variables as model parameters:
+To set input data and value variables as model parameters, complete the following steps:

 - Complete the steps to create or open a model and connect to an analysis session.